chris-straka/bugtracker/app/docs/EXPRESS.md

 - It's unreliable because data can be added to the DB while you're searching
 - It's not performant, especially when your offset becomes large

-Cursor is performant and reliable
+Cursor is complex, performant and reliable
 - Clients need to traverse the page one by one and can't jump arbitrarily
 - Clients need to keep track of the cursor value
 - Records need to be added sequentially to the DB